No products in the cart.

 Partner/Certified Legal Specialist in Immigration & Nationality Law

 Manduley & Camissasa, PC

-Margarita Manduley was born in Cuba and inmigrated to the United States as a child.
-She received her Bachelors of Arts degree from the University of Southern California and her juris doctor from Loyola Law School.
+Margarita Manduley was born in Cuba and immigrated to the United States as a child.
+She received her Bachelor of Arts degree from the University of Southern California and her juris doctor from Loyola Law School.

 Margarita practices immigration law exclusively.
 Before opening her law firm with her partner, Mariela Camissasa, Margarita worked as a detention attorney for the Catholic Legal Immigration Network (CLINIC), a non profit organization that offers pro bono legal assistance to detainees in removal proceedings.